Accelerator physics codes: Lattice description and data interchange issues

+standard defines a format which can then be implemented with a file format like HDF5.

 Codes in applications of particle accelerators

 There are many applications of particle accelerators.
 For example, two important applications are elementary particle physics and synchrotron radiation production.
 When performing a modeling task for any accelerator operation, the results of charged particle beam dynamics simulations must feed into the associated application.
 Thus, for a full simulation, one must include the codes in associated applications.
 For particle physics, the simulation may be continued in a detector with a code such as Geant4.

 For a synchrotron radiation facility, for example, the electron beam produces an x-ray beam that then travels down a beamline before reaching the experiment.
 Thus, the electron beam modeling software must interface with the x-ray optics modelling software such as SRW, Shadow, McXTrace, or Spectra.
 Bmad can model both X-rays and charged particle beams.
 The x-rays are used in an experiment which may be modeled and analyzed with various software, such as the DAWN science platform.
 OCELOT also includes both synchrotron radiation calculation and x-ray propagation models.

 Industrial and medical accelerators represent another area of important applications.
-A 2013 survey estimated that there were about 27,000 industrial accelerators and another 14,000 medical accelerators world wide, and those numbers have continued to increase since that time.
+A 2013 survey estimated that there were about 27,000 industrial accelerators and another 14,000 medical accelerators worldwide, and those numbers have continued to increase since that time.
 Codes used at those facilities vary considerably and often include a mix of traditional codes and custom codes developed for specific applications.
-The Advanced Orbit Code (AOC) developed at Ion_Beam_Applications is an example.
+The Advanced Orbit Code (AOC) developed at Ion Beam Applications is an example.